Shiraikuroko123/Shiraikuroko123/README.md

 - 👋 Hi, I’m @Shiraikuroko123
 - 👀 Interested in embedded AI and LLM
-- 🌱 Currently learning VLA and World Models
+- 🌱 Currently learning VLA and AI infra

 <!---